• Home

 36% of the country’s energy comes from greener sources.

-• Pattern and Trend Analysis: Use Sankey charts to visualize production, usage, losses, and cost analyses of energy.
-IF you analyze Sankey side by side if you have old data visualization and new data, you can infer it for forecasting purposes as well.
+• Pattern and Trend Analysis: Use the charts to visualize production, usage, losses, and cost analyses of energy.
+If you analyze the chart side by side if you have old data visualization and new data, you can infer it for forecasting purposes as well.

 • Uncover Productivity and Efficiency: The main focus of any visualization is to empower optimization in productivity and efficiency.
 With energy flow charts, your audience can identify the most productive and efficient sources and consumers of energy.